flokoe/bash-hackers-wiki/docs/syntax/pe.md

     read -p "Enter your gender (just press ENTER to not tell us): " GENDER echo "Your gender is ${GENDER:-a secret}."

-It will print \"Your gender is a secret.\" when you don't enter the gender.
+It will print "Your gender is a secret." when you don't enter the gender.
 Note that the default value is **used on expansion time**, it is **not assigned to the parameter**.